ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab01.md

     - JUnit testing

 9. You are now ready to work on your own lab.
-    - Copy the files from the ex08 subdirectory into the top level directory of your own {{page.num}} repo.
+    - Copy the files from the <https://github.com/UCSB-CS56-pconrad/cs56-rational-ex08> repo into the top level directory of your own {{page.num}} repo.
     - This means all of the files, including the directories.
 You may need `cp -r` for the directories.
 If you need a refresher on unix commands, ask a mentor, TA, or instructor for help.
     - Commit an initial version of those files.
     - For that, you'll need the basic git workflow, explained [here](git_basic_workflow)
     - Once you have an initial version of the files, you are ready to start work.
+    - Note that to commit the `lib` subdirectory, you may need the `-f` flag, as in `git add -f lib/*.jar`

 10. Follow the detailed instructions below to complete the assignment.
-11. When you are finished, to "submit", there will be a link on Gauchospace for you to enter the URL of your repo, and the URL of your javadoc.
-If you cannot find that link, ask your instructor on Piazza.

-Come back to this page for updates; we may add some information about testing, and a grading rubric that you can check your lab against before you submit.
+11. When you are finished, be sure you have done a "git push origin master" to push your changes to github.
+    Then, you can downloaded a .zip version of your assignment from github, rename it to `lab01.zip`, and submit via submit.cs.
+You will also

 Detailed Instructions
 =====================

-These are adapted from the material in the cs56-rational-example/ex08/README.md file

-* Start with the code in the ex08 directory.
+* Start with the code in the <https://github.com/UCSB-CS56-pconrad/cs56-rational-ex08> repo.
 * Add both tests and correct implementations of these methods to the class.
 * Note that for each method, you should add a reasonable number of tests.
 The exact number is left to you to determine, but it should be no less than three for each method.